iqra0001/Passenger-Counter-App/README.md

 ### What I Learnt

+- Customization of SVG icon colors with CSS filters
+- Use of rem for font-size instead of fixed units like px in order to make the design responsive by simply adjusting the font-size of the root element in the media query
-- Working on this project gave me a basic introduction to JavaScript.
-I learnt about declaring variables, using various data types (like string, number, boolean etc) to assign values to variables and creating functions to perform a specific task.
+- Basics of JavaScript like declaring variables, using various data types (string, number, boolean etc) to assign values to variables and creating functions to perform a specific task

-- On the CSS side, I used rem for font-size so that we can make the design responsive by adjusting the font-size of the root element in the media query.

 ### Useful Resources